 High Sheriff’s Badge of Office

 The Queen issued her Royal Licence and Authority for the Shrievalty Association of England and Wales to incorporate the Royal Crown in its arms and badge in 1991.
 There are only a few institutions which have been licensed to use the Royal Crown in this way and so this is indeed a very rare privilege.
-The Crown has an ermine border around its base to symbolise the Judiciary.

 The swords are in saltire (crossed in an x-shape), with the blunt sword representing Mercy and the sharp sword, Justice.
 The Tudor roses symbolise England and the crossed leeks, Wales.
 The wreath of gold oak leaves is representative of the national tree of England.